 Jocelyn Baird, Consumer Advocacy Source, NextAdvisor.com

 Not choosing a business credit card that earns rewards is a common mistake business owners make.
-Running a business means you’re going to be spending a lot of money, and using a credit card that earns rewards for business-related purchases means you’re getting something back for all your spending.
+Running a business means you’re going to be spending a lot of money and using a credit card that earns rewards for business-related purchases means you’re getting something back for all your spending.
 Choose a credit card that earns rewards relevant to your business activity.

-6. Not Looking For a Low APR Credit Card
+20. Not Looking for a Low APR Credit Card

 Daniel Wesley, Founder, Credit Loan

-A credit card with low annual percentage rate (APR) is a good option to use for large purchases.
+A credit card with a low annual percentage rate (APR) is a good option to use for large purchases.
 You will be able to save on costs if you’re forced to pay it off in monthly installments, and at the same time, enjoy its perks and rewards.
 When applying for a business credit card, make sure to choose the one where you can save the most.

-9. Thinking Your Personal Credit Doesn’t Affect Your Business Credit
+21. Thinking Your Personal Credit Doesn’t Affect Your Business Credit

 Shaun Moise, President, Scope Environmental Remediation

 Some business owners who are new to using small business credit cards don’t know that their personal credit is a factor when it comes to qualifying for business credit cards.
 The higher your personal credit score is the higher credit limit and lower rates you can obtain for your business.
 Make sure to be responsible for paying your personal credit cards on time.

 Airto Zamorano, Founder & CEO, Numana SEO